leanghok120/anigarden/README.md

 Browse, search, and watch anime right in the comfort of your terminal.

-## NOTE

-Currently, there's a bug with the watching part of anigarden and there's not much i can do about it since i have no control over it.

 ## ✨ Features

 - **Home View:** See trending or recommended anime right away.